- Sharing Status Icons

 Check Allow editing, un-check Show file listing, and then un-check Allow editing.

 Finally, click Save to complete creation of the share.

-Now, as with other public links, you can copy the link to the share and give it out, as and when necessary.
+Now, as with other public links, you can copy the link to the share and pass it on as necessary.